ReyhaneMasumi/simple-Q-A-tool/README.md

 This is a SPA with no browser routing due to the instructions which stated that the use of react-router is not allowed.
 It's clear that react-router is more efficient than react context for routing in SPAs.

+## Serve APIs

+in db directory run `json-server --watch db.json --port 3004`.
+APIs are on http://localhost:3004 by default.
+You can change url in src/configs.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).